VOL. XCIV, NO. 247

 Evidence

-Fleet-scale real-world driving data feeds neural-network training for Autopilot/FSD, enabling a faster iteration loop than smaller fleets.
+Fleet-scale real-world driving data and growing AI compute investment feed Autopilot/FSD and Robotaxi development, enabling a faster iteration loop than smaller fleets.

 Erosion risks